Ziba gambiana

 Ziba gambiana is a species of sea snail, a marine gastropod mollusk in the family Mitridae, the miters or miter snails.

 Description

+The length of the shell varies between 18 mm and 45 mm.

+(Original description in Latin) The spindle-shaped shell is spirally sulcate and carinate at the suture.
+The acute spire is elongate and contains 7 - 8 angulate whorls.
+The body whorl is attenuate at the base.
+The aperture is white within.
+The outer lip is simple.
+The columella has four folds.

 Distribution

-This species occurs in the Atlantic Ocean off West Africa, Mauritania, and Angola.
+This species occurs in the Atlantic Ocean off West Africa, Mauritania, Senegal and Angola.